tata1661/FSL-Mate/README.md

 ```

 ## Contact
-We welcom advices and feedbacks for FSL-Mate.
+We welcome advices and feedbacks for FSL-Mate.
 Please feel free to open an issue or contact [Yaqing Wang](mailto:wangyaqing01@baidu.com).